cds-snc/rcmp-report-a-cybercrime-alpha-documentation/_pages/en/discovery.md

 ## What are the motivations of people who do report?

+Our research suggested that people who report cybercrime fall into several "archetypes".
+Not all people fall into these categories and some fall into multiple.

 ### Altruists
 They want to report crime to help prevent it from happening to others.
+They are trying to protect others by helping the authorities.
+They report because "it's the right thing to do".
 > "I bet someday, somehow this will help someone else from getting ensnared in the crime."
 *- Altruists*

 ### Solvers
 They're trying to solve the problems crime poses for them or their friends and family.
 They want to recover money, clean computers, stop anything else bad from happening.
+They report to police, but only if they believe the police can help them mitigate the damage of the crime.
 > "I just don't think they'd have time to read this, so why should I spend time writing it?"
 *- Solvers*

 ### Justice seekers
 They want the criminals caught.
+They're looking for "hands in cuffs".
 They might want their money recovered, but they really want justice done.
+They collect and submit evidence about the crime and are sometimes disappointed when no investigation proceeds.
 > "Get [my report] in quick so we can get the guy in cuffs."
 *- Justice seekers*